eightyfive/react-native-col/README.md

 createRow<T extends ViewProps>(BaseComponent: ComponentType<any>)
 ```

-Utility functions to export all positioning shortcuts on your `BaseComponent` of choice.
+Utility functions to generate all positioning shortcuts based on your `BaseComponent` of choice.

 Works great with [`react-native-themesheet`](https://github.com/eightyfive/react-native-themesheet) for example: